Clergy: Lutheranism

-There is only one order of clergy in the Lutheran church, namely the office of pastor.
+From a religious standpoint there is only one order of clergy in the Lutheran church, namely the office of pastor.
 This is stated in the Augsburg Confession, article 14.
+Some Lutheran churches, like the state churches of Scandinavia, refer to this office as priest.

-Howeverer, for practical and historical reasons, many Lutheran churches have different roles of pastors.
-Some pastors are functioning as deacons, others as parish priests and yet some as bishops and even archbishops.
+However, for practical and historical reasons, Lutheran churches tend to have different roles of pastors or priests, and a clear hierarchy.
+Some pastors are functioning as deacons or provosts, others as parish priests and yet some as bishops and even archbishops.
 Lutherans have no principal aversion against having a pope as the leading bishop.
 But the Roman Catholic view of the papacy is considered antichristian.

+In many European churches where Lutheranism was the state religion, the clergy were also civil servants, and their responsibilities extended well beyond spiritual leadership, encompassing government administration, education, and the implementation of government policies.
+Government administration was organized around the church's parishes.
+In rural parishes the parish priest tended to be the foremost government official.
+In more important parishes or cities a bishop or governor would outrank parish priests.

 The Book of Concord, a compendium of doctrine for the Lutheran Churches allows ordination to be called a sacrament.

 Reformed

-The Presbyterian Church (U.S.A.) ordains two types of presbyters or elders, teaching (pastor) and ruling (leaders of the congregation which form a council with the pastors).
+The Presbyterian Church (USA) ordains two types of presbyters or elders, teaching (pastor) and ruling (leaders of the congregation which form a council with the pastors).
 Teaching elders are seminary trained and ordained as a presbyter and set aside on behalf of the whole denomination to the ministry of Word and Sacrament.
 Ordinarily, teaching elders are installed by a presbytery as pastor of a congregation.
 Ruling elders, after receiving training, may be commissioned by a presbytery to serve as a pastor of a congregation, as well as preach and administer sacraments.

-In Congregationalist Churches, local churches are free to hire (and often ordain) their own clergy, although the parent denominations typically maintain lists of suitable candidates seeking appointment to local church ministries and encourage local churches to consider these individuals when filling available positions.
+In Congregationalist churches, local churches are free to hire (and often ordain) their own clergy, although the parent denominations typically maintain lists of suitable candidates seeking appointment to local church ministries and encourage local churches to consider these individuals when filling available positions.

+Hinduism

+A Hindu priest may refer to either of the following: